Milner-Skudder burst onto the scene in 2014 playing the ITM Cup. His brilliant first season saw him called up into the NZ Maori Squad to play Japan.

 In January 2017, he re-signed for the Hurricanes and New Zealand Rugby until the year 2019.
 He made his long-awaited return during the 2017 Super Rugby season having missed the whole of the 2016 Super Rugby season.

 He made 7 appearances for the Wellington-based side scoring 3 tries.
 He also played against the British and Irish Lions on two occasions (once for the Hurricanes and once for the Maori All Blacks).
 He was called into the All Blacks squad for their Rugby Championship squad and started his first test match since the 2015 Rugby World Cup Final - he scored 8 minutes into the match.

 He managed 2 other appearances for the All Blacks in the Rugby Championship scoring 3 tries before picking up another injury in the match against the Springboks.
 He took his test cap tally to 10 in 2017 scoring 10 tries .

-He made his 13 appearance for the All Blacks against Japan in 2018, all of which coming in the starting line up scoring 12 tries.
+He made his 13th appearance for the All Blacks against Japan in 2018, all of which came in the starting line up scoring 12 tries.
 Injury prevented him for playing for the Hurricanes in his final year with the side and he signed with TOP14 against Toulon ahead of the 2019/20 season.

 Milner-Skudder has played 50 games for Manawatu and 35 for the Hurricanes and was set to join Toulon in 2019 until a shoulder injury scarpered those plans.

-He will join fellow Manawatu teammates Aaron Smith and Rob Thompson at the Highlanders for the 2020 Super Rugby Aotearoa Season with the season.
+He joined fellow Manawatu teammates Aaron Smith and Rob Thompson at the Highlanders for the 2020 Super Rugby Aotearoa Season.

 |2015 - 2015|